 security_deposit | A one-off refundable deposit.
 References the unit type ID. |

-Every line item needs a type, quantity, price.amount, and item.id.
+type, quantity, price.amount, and item.id.
 The price.amount should come from the relevant resource’s prices array for the selected billing period.

 The API requires at least one unit_type line item but does not enforce protection or security deposit inclusion — your application controls the checkout experience.